Croatia Ferries – General Information

 - You need to get to the ferry and buy tickets at least an hour in advance as it is first come first served (even if you pre-booked).
 The port is actually at the end of the promenade at Split Old Town so it’s a lovely spot to go for a coffee or lunch while you wait for the ferry.
 You can then walk or drive on to the boat!

 - You can also cross from Makarska straight to Sumartin – there are about 6 crossings per day on this route – Makarska is a small town about an hour’s drive south of Split so you would need to drive or have a transfer there first.
-Here is the Makarska to Sumartin ferry timetable.
+Check out the Makarska to Sumartin ferry timetable.

 - There is also a ferry from Milna Bay on Brac Island to Split – Here is the Milna Bay on Brac to Split ferry timetable